Coronavirus pandemic: Using baseball uniforms as material, OC mom creates hundreds of face masks for cancer patients

 Coach Kay says he was blown away by how unique and cool they masks turned out and is glad he was able to turn old memories into new accessories for the greater-good.

-"Either I was gonna hoard it for years and years and years as long as I'm the J Serra head coach, or I could do a lot better with it and you know Jill's idea was obviously phenomenal," said Kay.
+"Either I was gonna hoard it for years and years and years as long as I'm the J Serra head coach, or I could do a lot better with it," said Kay.
+"And, you know, Jill's idea was obviously phenomenal."

-Some former players who have worn these uniforms have gone pro, like San Diego Padres catcher Austin Hedges.
-Kay admits that uniform was a bit tough to let go of.